-With two types of dark bittersweet chocolate, these brownies are deep dark delicious!
+With two types of dark bittersweet chocolate, these Salted Caramel Brownies are deep dark delicious!

-These are the king of all brownies, with two types of dark bittersweet chocolate and pure butter, they are thick, rich and fudgy!
+These are the king of all brownies, with two types of dark chocolate and pure butter, they are thick, rich, and fudgy!
 The perfect brownie!!

 FOR THE CARAMEL